lbrandy/lbrandy.github.com/README.md

 My blog.
+The src for <http://lbrandy.com>

 With help from:

-# homemade janktown conversion from wordpress
+* homemade janktown conversion from wordpress
-# Jekyll + Jekyllbootstrap
+* Jekyll + Jekyllbootstrap
-# midnight theme
+* midnight theme
-# github
+* github

 ## License